bogdanrbucur/Fleet-Weather/README.md

 It currently runs on my Raspberry Pi 4 on Ubuntu Server x64 when it doesn't crash due to a Chromium memory leak.
 MongoDB runs locally on the Raspberry Pi.

-MongoDB only supports x64 architecture and thankfully there is an ARM64 version that runs on Nodejs10.
+MongoDB only supports x64 architecture and thankfully there is a Nodejs10 version that runs on ARM64.